Free Consultation

 Be careful about what you say and what you sign.
 If the cruise line does not agree to give you a copy of anything you sign-immediately- don’t sign.
 Ask for a copy of their accident report and obtain the names and contact information for any witnesses.
 Try to document as many details as possible regarding the scene of the accident and how and why it happened.
 Document the name and conversations with any crew members (including full name and job title).
 If you can, take photos and videos of the accident scene.
 This is very important as passengers and crew will soon traverse the area, potentially corrupting the conditions that existed at the time of your accident.

 Most of all – have fun!
 These are strategies and precautions to protect your rights and keep your trip safe and enjoyable.
 The vast majority of cruise passengers have a safe and relaxing voyage and return home glowing and in better shape than they left.
-Remember, Grazian and Volpe wants you to stay safe first-but if you can’t stay safe-stay with us, your Chicago and South Chicago Premises Liability Lawyers for over 30 years.
+Remember, Grazian and Volpe (now Lloyd Miller Law) wants you to stay safe first-but if you can’t stay safe-stay with us, your Chicago and South Chicago Premises Liability Lawyers for over 30 years.

 About the Author